RuntimeRascal/lingualizer/README.md

     "defaulLocalizationDirName": "localization",
     "defaultTranslationFileExt": "json",
     "cwd": "./common", /* runtime cwd, this will be joined using path.join to the current cwd. its to allow choosing a different directory path */
-    "cmdCwd" : "" /*like cwd but the path will be used only in cli. lets have a different stucture while developing then runtime*/
+    "cmdCwd" : "", /*like cwd but the path will be used only in cli. lets have a different stucture while developing then runtime*/
+    "isElectron" : false
 }
 ```